uikit/uikit-site/docs/pages/introduction.md

 <p class="uk-text-lead">Get familiar with the basic setup and overview of UIkit.</p>

-First of all you need to download UIkit.
+First you need to download UIkit.
 For other packages and links to a CDN, head to the [installation guide](installation.md) to learn more.

 <a class="uk-button uk-button-primary" href="https://getuikit.com/download">Download UIkit</a>